30 different workouts in 7 weeks. You may be wondering how I got here. Well, to answer that, we have to go back a little bit.

 FH is a genetic disorder that causes early levels of high cholesterol starting at birth.
-There’s a longer, more scientific explanation, but you can check out resources from the FH Foundation for that.
+There’s a longer, more scientific explanation, but you can check out resources from the Family Heart Foundation for that.

 What I want to emphasize here is that it’s a family disorder.
 This is a bittersweet aspect of having FH.
 You have your family to go through it with you, but if you don’t know any other families like yours, it can be oddly isolating.

-That’s what led me to The FH Foundation.
+That’s what led me to the Family Heart Foundation.
 When I first discovered it, I was beyond shocked to see that not only were there other “cursed” families like mine, but enough to warrant an entire foundation!

-I became an FH Foundation Patient Advocate in the spring of 2015.
+I became an Family Heart Foundation Patient Advocate in the spring of 2015.
 What has the foundation brought into my life?
 So glad you asked.
 In the last few years I know I’ve gained: